kruthik1602/kruthik1602/README.md

 - **Parallax Effects** (`initParallaxEffect`)
   Elements with `[data-parallax]` respond to scroll:
   - Subtle background shifts to create **depth**
   - Designed to work with hero shapes, gradient blobs, or SVG illustrations

 - **Accessibility – `prefers-reduced-motion`**
   In `animations.css`:
   - If a user has **reduced motion** enabled:
     - Disables non-essential animations
     - Stops marquee and scroll arrow animations
-    - Great for accessibility & performance
+  - Good for accessibility & performance

 ---